UF Presidential Service Awards

-The Presidential Service Award is intended to recognize students who have dedicated their time and efforts while at the University of Florida to promoting social justice, community awareness, and civic engagement on campus and in the community.
-The Presidential Service Award is a chance to acknowledge those students who have made outstanding efforts towards community service and too often go unrecognized and unrewarded for their selfless labor.
-Servant-leaders are the unsung heroes of social change and community improvement
+The Presidential Service Award recognizes undergraduate and graduate students who dedicate themselves to promoting social justice, community awareness, and civic engagement on campus and in the community.
+This is a chance to acknowledge students who made outstanding efforts in these areas and too often go unrecognized and unrewarded.

 Yes, you can reapply for the award.

 In order for the hours to count towards the award, you would need to have a volunteer coordinator verify that you completed those hours.
 Service sites can submit a letter to the Center verifying the hours.

 We also suggest that you keeping a continual log of your volunteer hours completed during your time here at UF as they can be beneficial in the future.
 We suggest that you begin tracking those hours from now and continue to track those hours in the future should you need them.